-Whilst the impact of the Covid-19 pandemic was felt by all connected with the school, governance, by way of meetings, carried on in accordance with the agreed annual timetable with all meetings being held virtually before the final meeting of the academic year seeing a return to a face-to-face meeting.
-Attendance at the meetings was very positive.
+Whilst the impact of the Covid-19 pandemic was felt by all connected with the school, governance, by way of meetings, carried on in accordance with the agreed annual timetable and all meetings being held.
+Attendance at the meetings remained positive.
 Regular meetings took place between the Head teacher and the Chair of Governors and these were reported upon at the full governors' meetings.
-Governors adapted very positively to the amended way of working and received reports in the usual manner.